Top 5 Safety Tips for Grilling

 Whether you’re about to light up a brand new grill or are cooking on a grill you’ve owned for years, there’s a huge benefit to understanding its mechanics.
-You can greatly reduce the likelihood of accidents if you take time to read your propane grill’s owner’s manual.
+You can greatly reduce the likelihood of accidents if you take the time to read your propane grill’s owner’s manual.
 Every grill has a certain range of operation and safety restrictions that you should adhere to in order to maintain the highest safety standards possible.

 Tip Two – Keep Food Cool

-It’s extremely important to keep your food cool until the moment your ready to throw it on the grill.
+It’s extremely important to keep your food cool until the moment you’re ready to throw it on the grill.
 You may be surprised that bacteria can grow on all different types of food, and that the average person is more likely to get food poisoning than to catch the flu.